Trump’s Shocking Extremist Judges

 The Lawyer for Voter Suppression

-To the Eastern District Court of North Carolina, Trump/Leo has nominated Thomas Farr, whose nomination is scheduled for this Thursday, October 19th.
+To the Eastern District Court of North Carolina, Trump/Leo has nominated Thomas Farr, whose nomination is being voted on by the Senate Judiciary Committee this Thursday, October 19th.
 A bit of background: the Eastern District is 30% African-American, and includes most of the so-called “Black Belt” in which most of the African-Americans in North Carolina live.
 Yet it has never had an African-American judge in its 143-year history.
 President Obama nominated two highly qualified candidates, both African-American women, but neither received even a hearing because the state’s Republican senators failed to endorse them, as is the longstanding Senate custom.

 To that seat, one of 59 stolen from President Obama by Republican obstructionism, Trump has named Farr, whom the Congressional Black Caucus described as “the preeminent attorney for North Carolina Republicans seeking to curtail the voting rights of people of color.”